-We then loaded the results into a Neo4j graph database, providing us with scalable and flexible retrieval.
+We then loaded the results into a graph database, providing us with scalable and flexible retrieval.

-Here you can see an initial visualisation of the graph database using Linkurious.
+Here you can see an initial visualisation of that graph database using Linkurious.
 The image below shows the major phenotypes associated with Friedreich’s Ataxia.